VictoriaFC/git_homework/thoughts.md

 Strategies:
 1. Take hand-written notes even if I can find them online somewhere.
 2. Reviewing class work and exercises before class sessions.
 That way I have the opportunity to digest the information before meeting with the class.
-3. Ask questions even if it makes me feel uncomfortable.
-Collaborate!

 Shoutout!
 Before starting Mod 0 I participated in the first MASH Try Coding weekend so I got some exposure to different people at Turing.
 That weekend and now in Mod 0 I found Dan to be very insightful!